tanay-work/string_calculator/README.md

 * Accept new lines between numbers.
 * Accept custom delimiters specified at start of the string.
 * Throws an exception for negative numbers.
+* Number bigger than 1000 are skipped.
+* Handle multiple delimiters of any length

 ## Installation and Usage